robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 #### Allowing engineers to improve product quality when they know it's needed

-A significant own-goal that organisations frequently score is that when they know about a quality problem, and they also have the skills available to fix it, and they have time to do so, they often simply choose to not fix the problem.
+A significant own-goal that organisations often score is that when they know about a quality problem, and they also have the skills available to fix it, and they have time to do so, they often simply choose to not fix the problem.
 This isn't the decision of one individual (a key part of the problem), but rather the decision of the amorphous "organisation".
 To frustrated, paying customers, this is inexplicable and infuriating, yet it happens in many industries, from tech to finance.

 It's this simple: When quality problems are identified in your software, you need to fix them!
 If you don't fix the quality problems you know about, how can you possibly hope to improve the quality of your organisation's software?
 This should be obvious, and yet, amazingly, it is hugely differentiating amongst software engineering organisations.
 The reason for this is that you can't easily imitate this culture by adopting some acronym or "framework", and you can't buy it via any tool or certification.
 If you're familiar with the original Agile manifesto, you'll know this as valuing "individuals and interactions over processes and tools".